DigixGlobal/dao-contracts/DIGIXDAO_ABSOLUTES.md

 1. The sum of all users' DGX rewards for quarter N, calculated using `calculateUserRewardsForLastParticipatingQuarter()` when their `lastParticipatedQuarter == N`, must be exactly equal to the `dgxRewardsPoolLastQuarter` of quarter N+1 (in other words, the dgx rewards pool of quarter N).
 Likewise, the sum of all users' dgxRewardsAsModerator should add up to the moderator rewards pool (CONFIG_PORTION_TO_MODERATORS_NUM/CONFIG_PORTION_TO_MODERATORS_DEN * dgxRewardsPool)
+    * There will be rounding error, which must only be in the order of 1e-9

 1. When a participant's rewards is calculated for a quarter N that that he last participated in, his current `Reputation` and `lockedDGDStake` must be exactly the same as his `Reputation` and `lockedDGDStake` when calculateGlobalRewardsBeforeNewQuarter() was called in quarter N.
     * Otherwise, the previous invariant will not hold